Yu-Hsiang Lin

 GitHub: https://github.com/yuhsianglin

-I am an applied scientist at Amazon.
-I enjoy working on both scientific projects in machine learning as well as engineering projects in the search and online experiment systems.
-I built neural language generative models to help customers find relevant new products, introduced graph neural networks and new model training methods to address the low-resource learning problem in product search, and developed the online ranking features to improve the search performance in long-tail queries.
+In Amazon Search, I built neural language generative models to help customers find relevant new products, introduced graph neural networks and new model training methods to address the low-resource learning problem in product search, and developed the online ranking features to improve the search performance in long-tail queries.
 I also built the data pipeline that generates online A/B testing metrics used by all teams across Amazon, and a feature build that publishes the new product features to the search index.
+During my internship I developed the two-phase ranking model for Amazon Business.

-At CMU I worked on topics in natural language processing including cross-lingual transfer for low-resource languages, advised by Graham Neubig (ACL 2019).
+At Carnegie Mellon University I worked on topics in natural language processing including cross-lingual transfer for low-resource languages, advised by Graham Neubig (ACL 2019).
 I also worked on reinforcement learning, generative adversarial networks, and structured prediction.
+At National Taiwan University I worked with Chih-Jen Lin on the second-order optimization methods for deep neural networks (Neural Computation 2018).